 - Secure the accident scene to make it safe for others

-- Setting out flares or pylons
+- Close roads and/or set out flares or pylons

 - Question drivers, passengers, and others about the collision